 Bear with Us

 Here we have an example that, while it may not be the most practical choice, is undeniably creative and fun.
 The bear’s nose can be toggled, leading him to “look” the other way.
 It’s the subtle touches, such as the winking eyes, that really ties this one together.

 Press the Button

-We tend to think of toggle switches as an element that slides horizontally as a user makes their choice.
-But here we have a great pushbutton design that makes things even more obvious for the user.
+We tend to think of toggle switches as an element that slides horizontally as users choose.
+But here, we have a great push-button design that makes things even more obvious for the user.
 A simple click or touch and the slick animation takes over to confirm your decision.